-OSHA requires that emergency action plans address emergencies that the employer may reasonably expect in the workplace.
+Emergency Action and Fire Prevention Plans – OSHA requires that emergency action plans address emergencies that the employer may reasonably expect in the workplace.
 These emergencies include fire, toxic chemical releases, hurricanes, tornadoes, blizzards, floods, and others.

 To begin, we start by surveying your facility to identify fire hazards, emergency systems, emergency equipment, and first aid equipment and supplies.
-Next, we will assist you in eliminating any hazards found.
-Along with selecting any emergency equipment that may be necessary and prudent.
+Next, we will assist you in eliminating any hazards found along with selecting any emergency equipment that may be necessary and prudent.

-From there, we will help you establish your emergency response procedures and prepare your plant diagrams with exit routes, meeting place(s) and emergency contact information.
-Once procedures are identified, we will prepare and publish your written emergency action and fire prevention plan.
+From there, we will help you establish your emergency response procedures and prepare your plant diagrams with exit routes, meeting place(s), and emergency contact information.
+Once procedures are identified, we will prepare and publish your written prevention plan in accordance with OSHA standards.

 Lastly, we train your employees in the hazards and emergency scenarios associated with your facility and your planned response to these emergencies.
 Training is done by using interactive classroom techniques and training documents.

 When you want to ensure your business is meeting all regulatory compliance benchmarks, you need a team of experts you can trust.
 Since 1985, the team at W F Biggins Associates has been working to offer affordable and dependable OSHA & EPA Training and Consulting services across 17 states and over 50 industries.

 Want to ensure your business is meeting all regulatory compliance benchmarks?
 Contact W F Biggins at 413-525-8022